 The Gloria Dei music ministry honors the rich musical heritage of the Lutheran church, with an emphasis on full congregational singing led by strong choirs, instrumentalists and the robust support of the pipe organ and grand piano.
 It also broadens our worship by drawing from the music of other cultures, presenting us with fresh images of the holy and challenging us to meet the contemporary issues we face as a 21st century church.

 Do you have a musical gift you would like to share?
 Please consider joining one of our music programs below.
+These ministries continue as safety allows while we manage the effects of the pandemic.

 Adult and Children's Choirs